tonamatos/wiederhold-notes/content/MAT246/3/Aleph_0.md

 >[!note] Exercise.
 >
 >Formalize and write down an argument that $|\{0,1\}^X|=2^{|X|}=|\mathcal P(X)|$.
 You may **not** use this for PS3, as it is the same idea as below, just for functions instead of subsets.

->[!warning] Note:
->
->The diagram seen in lectures should clarify the following argument.

 >[!proof]+ Proof of Cantor's theorem.
 >